-To ensure your CIO is leading on IT projects instead of reacting to IT-gone-haywire, a delicate roadmap is needed – particularly when it comes to the Cloud.
+To ensure your Chief Information Office (CIO) is leading on Information Technology (IT) projects, instead of reacting to IT-gone-haywire, a delicate roadmap is needed – particularly when it comes to the Cloud.

 “The difference between CIOs who lead and those caught in never-ending reactionary cycles is often a strategic IT plan and integration roadmap,” says Louis Columbus at CloudTech.
 If your IT commander-in-chief is going about your company’s move to the Cloud without a solid plan in place, it might become challenging to handle.

 - Find out the benefits that come with creating a robust roadmap for your IT upgrades.